 You can read more about elephants by clicking on this link.

 Day 8 (Tuesday – 31 December 2019)

-We spend a lazy day in camp sleeping till late, sitting and chat in the shade of a tree and taking an afternoon nap.
-Late afternoon we started to break camp and pack away what we won’t need for the night in order to be ready to depart for home early morning.
+We spent a lazy day in camp sleeping till late, sitting and chatting in the shade of a tree and taking an afternoon nap.
+Late afternoon we started to break camp and pack away what we wouldn’t need for the night in order to be ready to depart for home early morning.